Time to play: 40-60 mins

 Avg. price: $30 / £25

-Want a new board game?
-We'll be here each week to let you know about a tabletop gem - like Pandemic - you should definitely try.
-For example, we recently took the deliciously evil Blockbuster: The Game for a spin before trying out Tomb Raider Legends: The Board Game.
+Want to play something new?
+We'll be here each week to let you know about a tabletop gem - like the Pandemic board game or the Gloom card game - that you should definitely try.
+For example, we took the deliciously evil Blockbuster: The Game for a spin before trying out Tomb Raider Legends: The Board Game.